dickon/energy-forecast/README.md

 and gas and electric heating but I have made a start on generalising out site specific parameters.
 That's partly to avoid putting sensitive material into this public git repository.

+Code is in [forceast.py](forecast.py), which requires a site specific configuration file which is not included.

 ## Step 1 - modelling solar production

 Electricity import and export prices vary for me which change every 30 minutes.
 My electricity and gas billing metering also